lezbar/wtf/README.rst

 that ensures that the new STA parts successfully communicate with hostapd, debugging and releasing as you go.

-Now suppose that because you did such a fantastic job on the Fancypants driver, Fancypants' heavyweight customer MegaWorld wants to pay you solid money to make the driver work on their ancient embedded Linux distribution (AEL).
-AEL uses busybox's sh instead of bash and dropbear ssh instead of openssh.
-You want to reuse the tests that you wrote for the Fancypants project.
-You think: "I know!
-I'll fork the tests and hack them to work with dropbear and sh."
-Wrong answer!
-The correct answer is: "In know!
-I'll inherit the linux STA node to create the busybox/sh node, and override the functions that don't work.
-Next, I'll inherit the ssh com driver and override as necessary to work with dropbear."
-Correct!

-Because you chose to re-use your existing tests, the AEL port not only goes smoothly, it goes quickly.
-MegaWorld management is so happy with your work that they send you for a week-long vacation in Hawaii using only a fraction of the money that you saved them.
-And then they hire you to make ad-hoc mode work with AEL and the Fancypants wifi chip.
-You humbly accept the job, and then think about how you will test this.
-At first you say: "I know!
-I'll fork the tests and hack them so that they test ad-hoc mode."
-Wrong answer!
-The correct answer is: "I know!
-First I'll add suitable commands to start and stop ad-hoc mode to the busybox/sh node.
-Then I'll make an ad-hoc mode test suite.
-Oooh look!
-I can factor out this iperf test from the STA-AP tests and share it with the ad-hoc mode test suite.
-Fun!"
-Be sure to document the new platform-independent ad-hoc API that you just introduced.

-MegaWorld cannot get enough!
-They double your engineering budget and your co-worker Luisca joins the project.
-Luisca has a PhD in bacterial networking, and you're not quite sure what it is that he is going to be doing.
-But he needs a work environment similar to yours.
-And his code is going in the same repository as yours.
-And you want to ensure that he doesn't break your nice, stable contribution.
-So you direct him to two places: the first is this README, so that he knows how to run the tests.
-This diminishes the chance that he breaks your stuff.
-You also direct him to the platform-specific bring-up instructions in platform/mega-world-ael/README, and to the sample wtfconf.py file in platform/mega-world-ael/.
-Luisca is up and running with minimal help from you because he has everything he needs to duplicate your work.

 How to acutally use wtf
 =======================